 Great for those who are new to the reformer, who prefer one-on-one training, or who are dealing with specific limitations and seek a more personalized, rehabilitative approach.

-To begin with, the Reformer provides valuable feedback for identifying movement dysfunction in the body.
-Unlike lifting weights, in which the weight itself plus gravity make for resistance, tension on the Reformer comes primarily from the front and back end of the machine.
-These different points of resistance mean there can be greater emphasis on eccentric conditioning—lengthening of muscle fibers under load.
+To begin with, the Reformer provides valuable feedback for identifying asymmetries in the body--where you're weak and where you're strong.
+Unlike lifting weights, in which the weight itself plus gravity make for resistance, tension on the Reformer comes primarily from the front and back ends of the machine.
+These different points of resistance mean there can be greater emphasis on eccentric conditioning—stretching of muscle fibers under load.
 Eccentric conditioning is what gives muscles that lean, sculpted look.
-It's also been clinically proven to reduce tendon pain.

-Beyond that, the Reformer is regarded as foundational fitness by improving body awareness, efficiency of movement and overall posture.
+Beyond that, Pilates, whether on the Mat or on the machine, has been shown to reduce chronic pain, improve muscle tone and endurance, and boost your overall mood (this last one applies to all exercise, but still).
 All bodies can benefit from the Reformer, no matter age, mobility, ability or size.
-Looking forward to seeing your body at The Speakeasy.
+Looking forward to seeing your body at the Speakeasy.

 MEET THE INSTRUCTOR